Lee DeWyze: RCA Records (2010–2011)

 would be called Live It Up and the first single, also called "Live It Up", would debut October 13 on On Air with Ryan Seacrest.

-On October 12, 2010, DeWyze announced that his single "Live It Up" would be held off for release.
-Instead a new single titled "Sweet Serendipity" aired in its place on October 13, 2010.
+On October 12, DeWyze announced that his single "Live It Up" would be held off for release.
+Instead a new single titled "Sweet Serendipity" aired in its place on October 13.

-The album Live It Up was released on November 16, 2010.
+The album Live It Up was released on November 16.
 DeWyze performed the second single, "Beautiful Like You", on the American Idol Season 10 Top 12 Results show on March 17, 2011.

-On October 6, 2011, RCA Records CEO Peter Edge confirmed that the 25-year-old DeWyze was no longer on the label.
+On October 6, 2011, RCA Records CEO Peter Edge confirmed that DeWyze was no longer on the label.
 DeWyze was the last of a nine-year partnership between Idol, 19 Recordings and Sony Music, which had an exclusive license on the show's music releases.
 DeWyze's option officially expired in September.

 WuLi Records, citing demand from DeWyze's fan base, has released a third album of pre-Idol recordings, What Once Was, on February 14, 2012.
 The album has a total of nine tracks.
 DeWyze started his "Acoustic Duo Tour" on October 26, 2012.